Net Zero Ready

 - Variable Frequency Drives (VFDs) on pumps and fans

 When undertaking a highly energy efficient project it is important to consider both the capital cost to construct as well as the operating costs over the expected lifetime of the building.
 By combining the services of an energy modeler and a cost consultant, a project developer is armed with the information required to make the best decisions for their project.

-Are all commercial Buildings able to achieve this?
+Are all commercial buildings able to achieve this?

-- Renewable Generation
+- Renewable generation (Solar PV)

 Get started by contacting our experts today.

 Meet the experts at F.C O’Neill, Scriven & Assoc’s Limited Consulting Engineers

 Thank you to F.C O’Neill, Scriven & Assoc’s Limited Consulting Engineers (ONSA) for taking the time to contribute to our Expert Advice Series with their expert advice on Net Zero Ready.

 First incorporated in 1954, ONSA has steadily grown in size and areas of specialization.
 They are proud to be the longest standing M&E consulting firm in Nova Scotia with over 5,000 commissions successfully completed to date.
 The complexity and diversity encountered in the multitude of diverse projects has developed the experience and skill sets essential for quality service and successful projects.